 Try this slow cooker venison neck roast and you’ll never look at a piece of venison the same way again.
 The venison neck roast is deliciously tender, flavorful and is a great use for an oft-overlooked roast!

 I didn’t grow up in a family of hunters and the idea of eating venison (deer) was a little outside of my comfort zone.
-I’m not really sure what part of eating venison was the issue for me, since I’ve always been a proud omnivore it wasn’t an opposition to eating meat… Nor did I have a strong moral conflict with hunting, when done responsibly and compassionately.
+I’m not really sure what part of eating venison was the issue for me, since I’ve always been a proud omnivore it wasn’t an opposition to eating meat… Nor did I have a strong moral conflict with hunting, when done responsibly and compassionately (of course).

 Not long after I started dating my husband (in 2000) he got his first deer of the season.
-At first I avoided the whole-cute-deer-that’s-now-dead hanging in a tree completely, but since I understood that he didn’t kill for sport, it wasn’t done with anger and aggression, this deer would be used as food.
+At first I avoided the whole-cute-deer-that’s-now-dead hanging in a tree completely.
+But I totally understood that he didn’t kill for sport, it wasn’t done with anger and aggression, this deer would be food.

 And to me a deer killed swiftly and used to nourish your body is better than suffering needlessly on the side of the road after dancing with a fast moving automobile.

 I was raised to never turn my nose up at food that’s offered to me, you ALWAYS politely try what’s served to you.
 You can politely say you don’t like something after tasting it and giving it an honest try.
 And I’ve tried to always pass that along to others with a stern, “we never yuck someone else’s yum” warning.

 The first venison I ate was Venison Jerky and, well, I LOVE jerky and venison jerky was so good – it was undeniable!
 After that my hubby had me try his grandmothers breaded venison steaks (just like a traditional breaded Austrian Weiner Schnitzel, only made with venison instead of pork or veal) and again, there’s no denying that it tasted AMAZING.